 So, it might not be too much of a surprise that 35% of those surveyed for the report thought poor communication was one of the factors that contributes to PPM functions struggling to achieve success.

-‘Communication problems’ are regularly cited as a difficulty faced by people working on projects.
+‘Communication problems’ are regularly cited as a difficulty faced by people working on projects yet communication skills are one of the most basic business skills needed in any work environment.
 This might just be a minor issue in some cases but in others, it can often be the most significant problem encountered.

 The importance of effective communication